 On-the-job learning is the most common method of professional development, but motivated employees should also be looking for other opportunities to fill any gaps in their skillset.
 These days, there’s no excuse for a lack of professional development.
 Why?
 Because obtaining knowledge and developing new skills has never been easier.

-Leaders should encourage this development by making sure that employees are always reading books, checking websites, watching webinars, and doing whatever they need to do to prepare for the next phase of their career.
+Leaders should encourage this development by making sure that employees are always reading books, checking websites, watching webinars, and doing whatever they need to do to prepare for the next phase of their careers.
 Assisting with employees’ professional development is also beneficial to your organization.
 Providing management training, mentoring programs, and continuing education benefits are excellent ways to groom the next generation of leaders and help employees to grow.

 Recognizing when an employee isn’t reaching their full potential is an important component of good leadership.
 Allowing your employees to coast can be costly to your organization.
 Of course, it’s good for business if employees are working to the best of their abilities.
 But moreover, employees who feel like they’re reaching their full potential, consistently growing, and always striving for more are much more likely to feel satisfied with their jobs.
 Essentially, the happiest employees are those whose leaders assist them in their journey to reaching their fullest potential.